jesscanady/oldsite-circa2011/_posts/2010-01-14-if-you-have-rest-why-xml-rpc.markdown

 title: If you have REST, why XML-RPC?
 ---

+## Update

+There's points going back and forth on [Hacker News](http://news.ycombinator.com/item?id=1052476) today -- I don't know if HN archives its threads forever, so if that link breaks let me know.

+## The original article follows

 There's a large re-architecture project for one of our products at work that's in the planning stages, and we're trying to decide between XML-RPC and REST for communication between two layers.
 The title of the post should make my bias pretty obvious.

 ## XML-RPC